ishanpranav/econ-11-economics-of-global-business/src/problem-set-1.md

 * Labor's share of income has experienced a falling trend since 1970, suggesting that the share of income attributed to other factors of production (that is, capital) has increased since 1970.
-However, capital's share of income remains the minority (labor's share has been the majority since 1970).
+However, capital's share of income remains the minority as labor's share has been the majority since 1970.
 * It may not be appropriate to attribute 100% of proprietor's income as a payment to labor, since proprietors are entitled to a share of the company's profits.
 Relative to that of other employees, a proprietor's  income is likely